Imalent LD70 Flashlight Review

 Modes and Currents

-All but Turbo has PWM.
-On the lowest mode I consider it very visible.
-Middle Low and above, not so much.
+All but Turbo have PWM.
+On the lowest mode, I consider it very visible.
+Middle, Low, and above, not so much.

 User Interface and Operation